-131. Initiatives such as the pilot drugs court are opportunities to change and improve working practices, integrate services and develop a better understanding between partner agencies of the differing priorities and techniques available to deliver services.
-Enforcement is one aspect of tackling drugs and clearly the MPS has lead responsibility for this.
-Preventative work to tackle the harms associated with drug misuse and drug related crime is also necessary, but the extent to which the MPS should be involved prevention, particularly education, was seen as a more contentious issue.

-- 132. According to the Department of Education website, 'All schools should have a drug policy which covers the content and organisation of drug education, the management of drug incidents, and meeting the needs of pupils.
+- 133. Initiatives such as the pilot drugs court are opportunities to change and improve working practices, integrate services and develop a better understanding between partner agencies, of the differing priorities and techniques available to deliver services.
+Enforcement is one aspect of tackling drugs which many respondents to this scrutiny indicated came under the remit of the MPS.
+Preventative work to tackle the harms associated with drug misuse and drug-related crime is also necessary.
+But the extent to which the MPS should be involved in preventative work, particularly education, was debated at some length during this scrutiny. - 134.
+According to the Department of Education website, 'All schools should have a drug policy which covers the content and organisation of drug education, the management of drug incidents, and meeting the needs of pupils.
 The policy should be developed in consultation with pupils, parents, governors and the wider school community'.
-ACPO also suggests, 'Demand reduction will be achieved through treatment and harm minimisation programmes for misusers and drug education for young people and their parents and carers'.84 - 133.
-The MPS does target its drug education in schools through the use of SNTs, (Safer Schools Officers are now linked to these teams), but their involvement in drugs education is usually at the invitation of the school and is therefore not universal.
-Responses received during this review have also suggested that whilst the MPS should participate in education programmes in schools it should be in conjunction with other partners including health and local support services to provide a more holistic approach.
-One meeting we attended suggested that this could be enhanced by engaging with mentoring groups locally, as these groups tend to have a better understanding of local issues and are able to better engage with young people. - 134.
-Current educational information and material available regarding drugs and the harm they cause concentrates on the personal health aspects.
+ACPO also suggests, 'Demand reduction will be achieved through treatment and harm minimisation programmes for misusers and drug education for young people and their parents and carers'.86 The MPS does target its drugs education in schools through the use of SNTs, (Safer Schools Officers are now linked to these teams), but their involvement in drugs education is usually at the invitation of the school and is therefore not universal.
+Responses received during this scrutiny have also suggested that whilst the MPS should participate in education programmes in schools it should be in conjunction with other partners, including health and local support services to provide a more holistic approach. - 135.
+It was also suggested to this scrutiny that this could be enhanced by engaging with mentoring groups locally, as these groups tend to have a better understanding of local issues and are able to better engage with young people.
+Current educational information and material available regarding drugs and the harm they cause, concentrates on the personal health aspects.
 There is limited material aimed at young people to advise of the harms associated with dealing drugs.
 The negative or 'anti' role models involved in drug dealing seen by young people on local estates do not appear to be open to challenge.
-Awareness of the legislation and the consequences may deter some young people from becoming involved in drug dealing or drug related crime.
-This is a missed opportunity for the MPS. - 135.
-The lack of investment by the government in youth services or alternative activities for young people has been criticised by several respondees as a contributing factor.
-Young people are likely to get involved in gangs, anti social behaviour, and taking drugs when there is nothing else to do and no provision specifically focused towards young people.
-Some respondees suggested the government needed to have a more holistic view of the factors behind involvement in drug taking, and then address these issues.
+Awareness of the legislation and the consequences may deter some young people from becoming involved in drug dealing or drug-related crime.
+This is a missed opportunity for the MPS87.